NikKowPHP/social-brain/chapters/chapter-7.md

 ---
 > ### **Investigator's Note: The Architect's Struggle**
 >
 > This is where my own "native programming" fought me the hardest.
-As an Architect, my brain is a solution-generating machine.
+As an [ICON: Blueprint] Architect, my brain is a solution-generating machine.
 When someone describes a problem, my first instinct is to structure it, find the bug, and propose a fix.
 Learning to suppress that instinct—to physically bite my tongue to keep from interrupting with a solution and to just *listen*—was one of the most difficult and valuable skills I ever practiced.
-The Empathy Loop is not just a tool for connecting with others; it is a training regimen for quieting your own inner Architect so you can hear the music of the person in front of you.
+The Empathy Loop is not just a tool for connecting with others; it is a training regimen for quieting your own inner [ICON: Blueprint] Architect so you can hear the music of the person in front of you.
 ---

 #### **The Practice: A Three-Part Protocol for Presence**